KygekDev/KygekDev/README.md

-> ## Earn Passive Income!
->
-> Earn **starting from $20** from your devices by doing nothing with Honeygain!
->
-> Use the following link to get started with **$3 bonus on register**: https://r.honeygain.me/MANUSFC1F4
->
----

 # Hi there 👋

-**KygekDev**, simply known as **Kygek**, is an Indonesian student, philosopher and software developer who has had experience working with tech for over 7 years.
-He has been playing his favorite videogame, Minecraft, for over 10 years and has contributed on various creations and projects throughout the Internet.
-He is currently pursuing his studies on Computer Science in a university in his home country and he is planning to do many things for the Community in the near future!
+**KygekDev**, simply known as **Kygek**, is an Indonesian student, philosopher and software developer who has had experience working with tech for over seven years.
+He has been playing his favorite video game, Minecraft, for over eleven years and has contributed on various creations and projects throughout the Internet, especially during the COVID-19 pandemic.
+He founded KygekTeam (initially Kygek Development) in 2020, where he contributed towards a lot of Minecraft-related projects for two years.
+He also founded The Kygek Foundation in 2023 to prepare for his next phase of contributions to the society.
+He is currently pursuing his studies on Computer Science in a university in his home country and is planning to do many things for the society through The Kygek Foundation in the near future!

 ## 📜 Where is my previous profile?